 Step-by-Step Solution

-- In the router, look for “DHCP Reservation,” “Address Reservation,” or “Static Leases.”
-Add the DVR’s MAC address (printed on a sticker or shown in the DVR’s menu under Network → MAC) and assign it the same IPv4 address you found in step 1.
+- Look for “DHCP Reservation,” “Address Reservation,” or “Static Leases.”
+Click Add, paste the DVR’s MAC address (printed on a sticker or shown in the DVR’s Network → MAC menu), and assign it the same IPv4 address you found in step 1.

 - Power-cycle the DVR

-- Unplug the DVR for 30 seconds, then plug it back in.
-This forces it to grab the new static IP and re-register with UPnP if it uses that.
+- Unplug the DVR for 30 seconds, plug it back in.
+This forces it to re-register with the router and grab the static IP you assigned.

 - Test from outside your network